Old Massett Village Council

 There is also a regionally significant hiking trail along the coast, easily accessed by road at Gray Bay that connects a variety of beaches.
-Trails also lead to Sheldens Lagoon (Dogfish Beach – has remnants of a dam and a settler’s cabin from 1907) and Cumshewa Head which is a 24 km round trip.
-A popular frontcountry camping area and day-use site is located at Gray Bay, and a smaller one at Sheldens Bay.
+Trails also lead to Sheldens Lagoon (Dogfish Beach – has remnants of a dam and a settler’s cabin from 1907) and Secret Cove (an easy 1 km hike to a remote beach).
+A popular frontcountry camping area and day-use site is located at Gray Bay.

 Other recreational sites of interest include the remains of an old store (1869) at McCoy Cove, the site of a Loran communications tower at Gray Point and a navigational light at Kingui Island.